mkutu/AgIR-CVToolkit/docs/dataset/index.md

 # Dataset Documentation

+AgIR encompasses two distinct scene types, each with unique advantages and applications.
 Complete documentation of the AgIR dataset structure, content, and organization.

 Browse the sections below to learn about each database.